 However, with academies now often running accounts from September to August, some settings have switched to carrying out reviews for all staff in September.

-This makes it easier to run an integrated system by bringing teaching and support staff appraisal systems together, creating parity.
+This makes it easier to run an integrated system and creates parity.

-Doing both simultaneously will create a bit more work at the time, but it’s a process that only has to be done once and can be linked to outcomes, particularly for classroom-based staff.
+Doing both simultaneously will create a bit more work at the time.
+However, it’s a process that only has to be done once and can be linked to outcomes, particularly for classroom-based staff.

 Should the same forms be used for all staff?